“I’ve been from Tucson to Tucumcari

 It’s been an astonishing and eye opening educational experience to see this remarkable network that you all have constructed, to go out and meet you where you work and live and to see just where the food comes from and how it gets to our tables.

-But as a native Georgian, the son of a small-town Southern preacher, I’m ready to spend more time in my part of the world with my people.
+But as a native Georgian, the son of a small-town Southern preacher, I’m happy to be spending more time in my part of the world with my people.

-I’ll still be out there on the road, and I’ll still be coming where you live.
+I’m still out there on the road, and I’m still heading where you live.
 There’s still a whole lot for me to learn.
-My phone is always on, my door is always open, and I do hope you won’t hesitate to let me hear from you about ways I can make Southeast Produce Weekly the perfect crossroads for us all to meet up with Southern accents.
+My phone is always on, my door is always open, and I do hope you won’t hesitate to let me hear from you about ways I can make Southeast Produce Weekly the perfect crossroads for us all to meet up and get our business done with Southern accents.